browserengineering/book/book/chrome.md

     return x >= left and x < right and y >= top and y < bottom
 ```

-And then use it to choose between clicking to add a tab, go back, focus the
-address bar, or select an open tab.
+And then use it to choose between clicking to add a tab or select an open tab.

 ``` {.python}
 class Browser: